 The following is a sample configuration for MAC notification traps for SNMP v2c.
 In the below configuration snmp server is configured as PPS, which is receiving SNMP traps.
-Execute the following commands in configuration mode.
+Execute the following commands.

+'''

-snmp-server community "public" snmp-server community "private" unrestricted snmp-server host 10.204.89.131 community "public" trap-level all
+snmp-server community "public"

+snmp-server community "private" unrestricted

+snmp-server host 10.204.89.131 community "public" trap-level all

+'''